magicandcode/z2m-background-generator/README.md

 # Zero to Mastery Background Generator
-### Based on the project in [The Complete Web Developer:2020](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/).
+### Based on the project in [The Complete Web Developer in 2020:Zero to Mastery](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/).

 #### Extra features
 * Initial values of color inputs match the actual background gradient.